nikbearbrown/INFO_6205_Program_Structure_and_Algorithms/Submissions/002786959_Yuktaba_Gohil/002786959_Yuktaba_Gohil_Assignment2.md

 2. If f(n) = Θ(n<sup>log<sub>b</sub><sup>a</sup></sup>log<sup>k</sup>n) with k ≥ 0, then T (n) = Θ(n<sup>log<sub>b</sub><sup>a</sup></sup>log<sup>k+1</sup>n).
 3. If f(n) = Ω(n<sup>log<sub>b</sub><sup>a+&epsilon;</sup></sup>) with &epsilon; > 0, and f(n) satisfies the regularity condition, then T (n) = Θ(f(n)).
 Regularity condition: af(n/b) ≤ cf(n) for some constant c < 1 and all sufficiently large n.

+**Prim’s Algorithm Implementation**

+The implementation of Prim’s Algorithm is explained in the following steps-

+ Step-01:

++ Randomly choose any vertex.
++ The vertex connecting to the edge having least weight is usually selected.

+Step-02:

++ Find all the edges that connect the tree to new vertices.
++ Find the least weight edge among those edges and include it in the existing tree.
++ If including that edge creates a cycle, then reject that edge and look for the next least weight edge.

+Step-03:

++ Keep repeating step-02 until all the vertices are included and Minimum Spanning Tree (MST) is obtained.